 - Start your list by using categories like furniture, clothing, personal items, and jewelry.
 Then estimate what it would cost to replace each item.

 - Insurers often arrive at the value of personal property that has depreciated by subtracting the estimated depreciation from the current cost.

 How to Make a Property Insurance Inventory List

 The first step is to take a few minutes to list everything you own.
 It may be easier to start the list in categories such as furniture, clothing, personal items, jewelry, etc.

 Next, you will want to give an estimate of what it would cost to replace the items on your list.
 In making the estimate keep in mind that some things appreciate in value while others depreciate.
-Clothing is a good example of something depreciating, and a jukebox is something that would typically appreciate.
+Clothing is something that would depreciate.
+A jukebox is something that would appreciate in many cases.

-The most used method by insurance companies to calculate the value of personal property that has depreciated is to subtract the estimated depreciation (dollar amount the property has decreased) from the current cost.
+The most used method by insurance companies to calculate the value of personal property that has depreciated is to subtract the estimated depreciation (the dollar amount the property has decreased) from the current cost.

 Here are a few more tips when taking an inventory of your personal property:

-- Keep sales receipts and attach to your personal property inventory list.
+Keep sales receipts.
+Attach them to your personal property inventory list.

-- Keep a video inventory or photographs of your personal property in addition to your inventory list.
+Keep a video inventory or photographs of your personal property as well as an inventory list.